CloudLabs-MOC/mslearn-azure-developer/instructions/azure-storage/01-blob-storage-resources-dotnet.md

     echo $accountName
     ```

-    >**Note**:  Note down the name of Storage Account you created.
+    >**Note:**  Note down the name of Storage Account you created.
 You need it later in the exercise.

     ![](./media/lab10-12-2.png)